-The sound that had driven Avril off the street resolved into music consisting of explosive percussions and a throaty, choking roar as terrible as any noise the dragon above might make.
-Somebody hollered with manic joy, tires screeched, and metal ground against concrete.
+The sound that drove Avril off the street resolved into music consisting of explosive percussions and a throaty, choking roar as terrible as any noise the dragon above might make.
+Somebody hollered with manic joy, tires screeched, and metal grated against concrete.

-Vultures, Avril thought and guessed they’d collided with a fixture and were attempting to extract themselves by running their motor as hard as it would go.
+Avril guessed the vultures had collided with a fixture in the street and were attempting to extract themselves by running their motor as hard as it would go.

 Two road-bikes eased past the end of the alley where Avril hid, but the vultures’ racket covered the sound of their passing.

 Are the bondsan here for the vultures?
 Avril wondered.

 Somebody shouted something, and the music roared even louder in response.
 Avril grimaced, expecting nothing less from the vultures, and crept forward to peek around the corner.
 He was only one street from his car, and if he saw a chance to reach it, he’d take it.

 The bondsan, wearing bike helmets and leathers, dismounted from their bikes and walked toward two people and a vehicle further along the street.
 The vehicle was an armored dune buggy with oversized wheels and black and red designs painted onto the metalwork with a careless hand.

 The buggy was snared on a metal fence that twisted out of shape as the buggy pulled against it.
 The rear wheels screeched, and smoke poured off them in thick gray clouds.